 Pit 2 cups of cherries.

 Liberally butter an 8-inch pie pan.

-Bake for 20 to 30 minutes until toothpick inserted into center is clean.
-If you wish, at the 15-minute mark, sprinkle sugar on top so it caramelizes while baking.
+Bake for about 30 minutes until toothpick inserted into center is clean.
+If you wish, sprinkle sugar on top so it caramelizes while baking.

 See the lovely sugar crust?